conversataal/conversataal/README.md

 * menu bar bottom margin
 * first deploy
 * Remove jquery dependency for parallax scroll and for menu
+* links bigger
+* only icons for social media
+* Conversa _school_
+* Modern en interactief Pools
+* Button in Red -> Get started to ...?
+Turn off for the moment
+* picture
+* straighten box height
+* footer

 # Dev